chrismarget/cisco-l2t/cmd/l2t_ss/README.md

 This program sends L2T messages, listens for responses, prints the responses.

-It doesn't use many of the attribute and builder methods available in this library because they're...
-Safe.

-This thing is deliberately not safe, can generate bogus messages, might be useful for fuzzing the L2T service on a switch.
+It doesn't use many of the attribute and builder methods available in this library because they're validated and this sender is deliberately unsafe.
+It can generate bogus messages, might be useful for fuzzing the L2T service on a switch.

 The minimal valid CLI arguments sends a correctly formatted (but invalid) message to the target switch: